Azure-Samples/openai-end-to-end-basic/README.md

     - `Microsoft.OperationalInsights`
     - `Microsoft.Storage`

-  - The subscription selected must have the following quota available in the location you'll select to deploy this implementation:
+  - The subscription selected must have the following quota available in the location you'll select to deploy this implementation.

     - Azure OpenAI: Standard, GPT-35-Turbo, 25K TPM
     - Storage Accounts: 1